symfony/ux/src/Icons/doc/index.rst

 Symfony UX Icons
 ================

+The ``symfony/ux-icons`` package offers simple and intuitive ways to render SVG icons in your Symfony application.
+It provides a Twig function to include any local or remote icons from your templates.

-This package provides utilities to work with SVG icons.
-It renders both local and remote icons in your Twig templates.
-It provides direct access to over 200,000 open source vector icons from popular icon sets such as FontAwesome, Bootstrap Icons, Tabler Icons, Google Material Design Icons, etc.
+UX Icons gives you a direct access to over 200,000 vector icons from popular icon sets such as FontAwesome, Bootstrap Icons, Tabler Icons, Google Material Design Icons, etc.

 Installation
 ------------